clojurephant/jovial/README.md

 [![Travis](https://img.shields.io/travis/ajoberstar/jupiter.svg?style=flat-square)](https://travis-ci.org/ajoberstar/jupiter)
 [![GitHub license](https://img.shields.io/github/license/ajoberstar/jupiter.svg?style=flat-square)](https://github.com/ajoberstar/jupiter/blob/master/LICENSE)

+**DISCLAIMER:** JUnit5 is still in early development.
+Jupiter is currently build on SNAPSHOT versions of JUnit5.

 ## Why do you care?

 Wouldn't it be great to have one test launcher to rule them all?
 One API that tools need to support and that other test frameworks